romanchaa997/Audityzer/docs/plugin-system-architecture.md

 ## Plugin Types

-The Web3FuzzForge plugin system supports the following types of plugins:
+The Audityzer plugin system supports the following types of plugins:

 ### 1. Test Type Plugins